Scroll Top

 FINAL THOUGHTS

 The best awning for your Timberleaf is the one that complements your unique camping rhythm.
-Whether it’s a roll-up for simplicity, a 270° canopy for full coverage, or a galley shade for open-air cooking, each option enhances your connection to the outdoors.
+Whether it’s a roll-up for simplicity, or a galley shade for open-air cooking, each option enhances your connection to the outdoors.
 Factor in your habits, your destinations, and how you like to relax—and know that whatever you choose, the right awning will keep you covered, rain or shine.

 Coverage Area: 7’ x 9’

-Weight & Packability: Lightweight and compact when packed — great for travelers with limited space
+Weight & Packability: Lightweight and compact when packed — ideal for travelers with limited space

-Best For: Campers who want shade in a minimalist package, especially those without a roof rack
+Best For: Campers who want easy shade in a minimalist package, especially those without a roof rack

 🏕️ 23ZERO Peregrine 180 Awning